Genomic-Medicine-Linkoping/Twist_RNA/documentation/documentation.md

 make config
 ```

+Note that all the `make` commands should be run from inside the `/home/lauri/Desktop/Twist_RNA/` directory.

-In the recreated `Twist_RNA.yaml` file you should now see the new samples listed in the last rows:
+In the recreated `Twist_RNA.yaml` file you should now see the new samples listed in the last rows, e.g. the following:

 ```yaml
 RNA_Samples: